Dr. Alan Bandy

 “Patterns of Prophetic Lawsuits in the Oracles to the Seven Churches in the Book of Revelation” Neotestamentica 45.2 (November 2011).

 The Prophetic Lawsuit in the Book of Revelation.
-New Testament Monograph Series 29 (Sheffield Phoenix Press, 2010).
+New Testament Monograph Series 29.
+Sheffield: Sheffield Phoenix Press, 2010.

 “The Hermeneutics of Symbolism: How to Interpret the Symbols of John’s Apocalypse.”
-Southern Baptist Journal of Theology 14 (Spring 2010): 46-58.
+Southern Baptist Journal of Theology (Fall 2009).

 - Evangelical Theological Society, Full Member Since 2007

 - Society of Biblical Literature, Full Member Since 2007

 - Institute for Biblical Research, Associate Member Since, 2006

 Academic Honors and Awards